PpAaMm19945/stage-builder/public/books/My First Books/things-that-go/content.md

 # Page 9
 ![Page 9](images/page-09.png)

-BIG BUS goes HONK HONK!
-Taking people far away.
+BIG BUS takes people far away.
+HONK HONK!

 **Ask:** Where would you like to travel?